Hereditary angioedema: Types

 Hereditary angioedema with normal C1-inhibitor is a genetically heterogeneous disorder.
 Several molecular subtypes have been identified.
 A first subtype, identified in 2006, is caused by mutations of the F12 gene encoding coagulation factor XII (also known as Hageman factor).
 All four mutations known so far, the two originally described missense mutations in exon 9 as well as the two additional, very rare mutations described later, affect the proline-rich region of coagulation factor XII.
 An accelerated activation of the kallikrein-kinin system appears to represent the pathomechanism through that the F12 mutations cause angioedema.

-Clinical manifestation of hereditary angioedema due to a F12 mutation occurs preferably, but not exclusively in female mutation carriers.
-The remarkable estrogen-sensitivity is a characteristic feature of the HAE type caused by a F12 mutation.
+Clinical manifestation of hereditary angioedema due to a F12 mutation occurs preferably, but not exclusively, in female mutation carriers.
+The remarkable estrogen sensitivity is a characteristic feature of HAE caused by a F12 mutation.
 For example, estrogen-containing oral contraceptives play an important role in triggering angioedema attacks.
 Exacerbation of symptoms during pregnancy is also a common observation.
 Hereditary angioedema due to Factor XII dysfunction is the most common subtype of type III angioedema.

 A second molecular subtype of HAE with normal C1-inhibitor is caused by a mutation of the plasminogen gene, namely a rare missense mutation within the kringle 3 domain of plasminogen, resulting in a novel type of dysplasminogenemia.
 The mutation creates a new lysine-binding site within the kringle 3 domain and alters the glycosylation of plasminogen.
-The mutant plasminogen protein has been shown to be a highly efficient kininogenase that directly releases bradykinin from high- and low-molecular-weight kininogen.
-Tongue swellings are a very frequent and characterizing symptom in patients with hereditary angioedema due to a plasminogen mutation.
+The mutant plasminogen protein is a highly efficient kininogenase that directly releases bradykinin from high- and low-molecular-weight kininogen.
+Tongue swellings are a very frequent and characteristic symptom in patients with hereditary angioedema due to a plasminogen mutation.

 Very rare observations have suggested that mutations of the following genes may also be responsible for the development of hereditary angioedema with normal C1-inhibitor: angiopoietin 1 [HAE with an angiopoietin 1 (ANGPT1) mutation]; myoferlin [HAE with a myoferlin (MYOF) mutation]; kininogen 1 [HAE with a kininogen 1 (KNG1) mutation]; and heparan sulfate-glucosamine 3-sulfotransferase 6 [HAE with a heparan sulfate-glucosamine 3-sulfotransferase 6 (HS3ST6) mutation].

-However, for a large proportion of cases with hereditary angioedema with normal C1-inhibitor the genetic cause remains unknown.
+However, for a large proportion of cases with hereditary angioedema with normal C1-inhibitor, the genetic cause remains unknown.